nishakm/VexStatusJustificationDiagrams/README.md

 3.5-vulnerable_code_not_in_execute_path.b has changes similar to 3.2.
 The red X makes it more obvious the bad code is there, just not executed.

 3.6-vulnerable_code_cannot_be_controlled_by_adversary.b has changes similar to 3.2.
 It also has Eliot's proposed change to move adversary to the top

+3.6-vulnerable_code_cannot_be_controlled_by_adversary.c has the "b" changes but I missed Charlie's skull & crossbones comment.
+Since there actually is a standard set of icons for threat intelligence sharing, I thought we should use the standard icons (eg archilles heel in a target instead of skull & crossbones) so we don't reopen all the arguments they had in the STIX standards committee.

 3.7-inline_mitigations_exist.b has changes similar to 3.2.
 It also has Duncan's proposed change to 'enclose' with mitigations.
 3.7-inline_mitigations_exist.c is a different version (just the component) in case people like that better.